-Created in 2016 by Mayor Greg Fischer, the Office of Equity focuses on ensuring that policies and practices — on matters ranging from hiring and promotions to procurement procedures — throughout Louisville Metro Government align with Mayor Fischer’s commitment to improving racial equity in the city.
+The Office of Equity was created in 2016 by Mayor Greg Fischer, to ensure that policies and practices — on matters ranging from hiring and promotions to procurement procedures — throughout Louisville Metro Government align with Mayor Fischer’s commitment to improving racial equity in the city.
 The Office was created in partnership with the city’s work with the National Government Alliance on Race and Equity (GARE).
 The Office of Equity also houses:

-Meet Kendall Boyd, Chief Equity Officer
+Meet Michael Meeks, Chief Equity Officer

 Michael Meeks previously served as director of the Office of Equity under the leadership of both previous Chief Equity Officers, providing leadership and administrative support and advice on equity issues.
 As Chief Equity Officer, Meeks' focus will be continuing to ensure that: transparency remains a high priority, American Rescue Plan Funds are equitably distributed, there is progress made in the area of equity in government procurement and contracting, the Lean Into Louisville initiative stays vibrant and active, and there is progress made in reconciling the relationship between LMPD and Black communities through the Truth and Transformation initiative.